Crown of Creation (band)

 Crown of Creation is a band from Hanover, Germany.
-The band developed its own musical style: pop music with strong trance influences, to the classic, distinctive voice of Anne Crönert.
+The band developed its own musical style: pop music with strong trance influences.

 Biography

 Crown of Creation was founded in 1985.
 The band’s name was inspired by the album Crown of Creation by Jefferson Airplane.

 The band began in Großmoor (part of the municipality of Adelheidsdorf) and moved to Hanover in 1987.
 After numerous line-up changes and many recordings, the band went into the studio of Rick J. Jordan (Scooter) in 1993 with Nicole Sukar and recorded, with the help of the record producer Herman Frank (Victory), their first CD Real Life.
 Following that release in 1994, Olaf Oppermann was the band's guitarist.

 In 1994 and 1995, the band was in the French département of Seine-et-Marne, near Paris, on tour.
 In 1998, the band dissolved.
 Eleven years later, Crown of Creation came together again in 2009, with a new singer, Anne Crönert.

 In 2010, the CD EP Darkness in your Life was produced and, in conjunction with the Dance Factory from Lachendorf, a video was developed.
 In May 2010, over several weeks, a series ran with the story of Crown of Creation in the Wathlinger Bote and the Wathlinger Echo, which presented the facts and news from the past 25 years.

 For Christmas 2010, the band gave their hometown of Hanover the song "At Christmas Time".

 The children’s choir of the primary school of Adelheidsdorf performed with the band in August 2011 in a studio in Hanover to sing the chorus of "Child's Eyes" with three German-language passages.
 In 2012, Crown of Creation contributed a new and unreleased song to the charity compilation Made in Ce(lle) in support of the children's hospice work and even worked with the lead in the production and marketing of the sampler.